-Each employment specialist carries out all phases of employment service, including intake, engagement, assessment, job placement, job coaching, and follow-along support before stepping down to less intensive employment support from another MH practitioner and/or peer support.
+Each employment specialist carries out all phases of employment service, including intake, engagement, assessment, job placement, job coaching, and follow-along support before step down to less intensive employment support from a keyworker or equivalent and/or peer support.
 Note: It is not expected that each employment specialist will provide benefits counselling to their clients.
-Referrals to highly trained benefits counsellors are in keeping with high fidelity (see Item 12).
+Referrals to a highly trained benefits counsellor are in keeping with high fidelity (see Item 12).

-1 Point Employment specialist only provides vocational referral service to vendors and other programs 2 Points Employment specialist maintains caseload but refers clients to other programmes for vocational services 3 Points Employment specialist provides one to four phases of the employment service (e.g. intake, engagement, assessment, job development, job placement, job coaching, and following along supports) 4 Points Employment specialist provides five phases of employment service but not the entire service 5 Points Employment specialist carries out all six phases of employment service (e.g. programme intake, engagement, assessment, job development/job placement, job coaching, and follow-along sup- port)
+1 Point Employment specialist only provides vocational referral service to other programmes.
+2 Points Employment specialist maintains caseload but refers clients to other programmes for vocational services.
+3 Points Employment specialist provides one to four phases of the employment service (e.g. intake, engagement, assessment, job development, job placement, job coaching, and following along supports).
+4 Points Employment specialist provides five phases of employment service but not the entire service.
+5 Points Employment specialist carries out all six phases of employment service (e.g. programme intake, engagement, assessment, job development/job placement, job coaching, and follow-along support).